How to Clean Like You Do When Someone is Arriving in 5 Minutes!

 Chores that worked well in my experience are: vacuuming (specify rooms), washing dishes, empty dishwasher, dust (specify locations), put toys is a basket/shelf/closet, clean microwave, fold laundry, put laundry away, sweep wood flooring, tidy a counter, make a bed, etc.

 4. Set a timer for the amount of time you selected in step 2.
 The goal of the timer is to motivate you to work quickly to get those chores done.
 Give a little pep talk.
 You might include how much you appreciate their help because it means you’ll have a little extra time which will make you happy.
-Go family!
+For ultimate success, put your phone on airplane mode.

 5. On your mark, get set, GO!
 Be a role model by working quickly yet thoroughly.
 Give the children a “good job!” as they’re doing their chores to keep them motivated.